 Understanding software architecture patterns is essential for any software developer or architect who wants to do well.
 Knowing which architectural patterns in software engineering to use can make or break a project’s success.

-This knowledge not only makes your work better but can also help you move up in your career.
-In this article, we will talk about what a software architecture pattern is, why it’s important, its benefits, how it differs from design patterns, the types of architecture patterns, and how to select the one that’s right for your project.
+Software architecture patterns not only make your work better but can also help you move up in your career.
+In this article, we will talk about what a software architecture pattern is, why it’s important, what its benefits are, how it differs from design patterns, the types of architecture patterns, and how to select the one that’s right for your project.

 A software architecture pattern is a reusable approach to common problems like being unable to update existing components without affecting the system, reusing already developed components, or migrating databases.